What is a Threat Intelligence Platform?

 According to an article published on Government Technology, Joshua Bartolomie, VP of Global Threat Services, predicts increased reliance on threat intel to uncover unknown cybersecurity risks.

-Threat intelligence is a valuable tool that can help improve your security infrastructure and benefit your business goals.
+Threat intelligence is a valuable tool that can help improve your security infrastructure and benefit your business goals, to power up your existing security investments.
 It provides better visibility into ongoing threats and new breaches across the threat environment, which can help reduce the risk of data loss, prevent or minimize disruptions to business operations, and contribute to the prevention of potential attacks.

 Threat intelligence also enables you to take prompt, well-informed actions to avoid system outages, prevent the theft of private information, protect your intellectual property, and maintain the goodwill and loyalty of your customers.